If you do online shopping or have an online business of your own, you must have seen the Terms and Conditions.

 Table of Contents

 In simple terms, terms and conditions are your website rules, or if you are using them for your online courses or ebooks, then those are the rules that govern the purchase of your product.
+Think of them as your terms of service agreement in that case.

 But they are much more involved than that because you need to include tons of legalese in your Terms and Conditions to fully protect yourself from lawsuits and nasty customer disputes such as refunds.